Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 - Cmdlet breaking-change will happen to all parameter set
   - The cmdlet 'Update-AzRouteServerPeer' is replacing this cmdlet.

+## Az.NotificationHubs

+### `Get-AzNotificationHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzNotificationHubAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Get-AzNotificationHubListKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzNotificationHubListKeys alias will be removed in an upcoming breaking change release

+### `Get-AzNotificationHubPNSCredential`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzNotificationHubPNSCredentials alias will be removed in an upcoming breaking change release

+### `Get-AzNotificationHubsNamespaceAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzNotificationHubsNamespaceAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Get-AzNotificationHubsNamespaceListKey`

+- Cmdlet breaking-change will happen to all parameter set
+  - Get-AzNotificationHubsNamespaceListKeys alias will be removed in an upcoming breaking change release

+### `New-AzNotificationHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - New-AzNotificationHubAuthorizationRules alias will be removed in an upcoming breaking change release

+### `New-AzNotificationHubsNamespaceAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - New-AzNotificationHubsNamespaceAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Remove-AzNotificationHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Remove-AzNotificationHubAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Remove-AzNotificationHubsNamespaceAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Remove-AzNotificationHubsNamespaceAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Set-AzNotificationHubAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Set-AzNotificationHubAuthorizationRules alias will be removed in an upcoming breaking change release

+### `Set-AzNotificationHubsNamespaceAuthorizationRule`

+- Cmdlet breaking-change will happen to all parameter set
+  - Set-AzNotificationHubsNamespaceAuthorizationRules alias will be removed in an upcoming breaking change release

 ## Az.OperationalInsights

 ### `Get-AzOperationalInsightsCluster`